Frequently Asked Questions on Shoulder Pains answered by leading Singapore Physiotherapy Clinic

-Our physiotherapists will ask specific questions and perform a physical assessment that will help determine the mechanism driving your pain.
+Our physiotherapists at Core Concepts will ask specific questions and perform a physical assessment that will help determine the mechanism driving your pain.
 Eg: a muscle strain can be painful but the root of the pain may be from certain weakness, tightness or compensatory strategies.
 The physiotherapist will have to do tests to help understand the root of the problem.
 If further clarification is necessary then investigations such as an XRay or MRI might be recommended.back to top

-Q4: How do you treat shoulder pain?
+Q4: How do you treat shoulder pain or shoulder sore joints?

-Common Physiotherapy treatment methods are as follows:
+Frequently asked questions about the common Physiotherapy treatment methods are as follows: